picosnitch

 - it contains the following fields, separated by commas (commas, newlines, and null characters are removed from values)

-- the error log is stored in
+- The error log is stored in

 ~/.config/picosnitch/error.log